 Reflection by Michele Chronister

-Michele Chronister is a wife and mother to three on earth and one in heaven.
-She is a writer, author, and speaker.
-She blogs at My Domestic Monastery.
+Michele Chronister is a wife, and mother to three little girls and one little one in heaven.
+She received her BA and MA in theology from the University of Notre Dame (’09 and ’11).
+She is a freelance writer, author, and is the social media manager for the Office of Natural Family Planning in the Archdiocese of St. Louis.
+She blogs over at My Domestic Monastery.

 Receive CatholicMom.com newsletters in your inbox, including the Daily Gospel Reflection each morning!

 * indicates required